 The Supreme Court of India held that “inland container depots” are “inland ports,” and that the taxpayer was eligible for a benefit under section 80-IA of the Income-tax Act, 1961 on profits earned from inland container depots.

 The case is: CIT v.
 Container Corporation of India Ltd.

-The taxpayer (a “government company”) was engaged in handling and transport of containerised cargo under the direct administrative control of the Ministry of Railways, with operating activities mainly carried out at inland container depots, container freight stations, and port-side container terminals.
+The taxpayer (a “government company”) was engaged in handling and transporting cargo in containers under the direct administrative control of the Ministry of Railways, with operating activities mainly carried out at inland container depots, container freight stations, and port-side container terminals.

 The Supreme Court held that inland container depots are inland ports and are thus eligible for the tax benefits under section 80-IA of the Income-tax Act, 1961 on the profits earned from the inland container depots.

 Read a May 2018 report [PDF 731 KB] prepared by the KPMG member firm in India

 <p>© 2018 KPMG International Cooperative (“KPMG International”), a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
 All rights reserved.</p> <p>Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.</p>